robauto/bibli3.0/V3.0/README.md

 ==============================
 Version 3.0 (C) Robauto, Inc.

-NOT FOR COMMERCIAL USE.
-FOR COMMERCIAL INQUIRIES EMAIL SUPPORT@ROBAUTO.AI.

 To run a new instance flash an image to your SD disk Compatible with Raspberry Pi 2.0 - 3.0